gnilk/vcpu/README.md

 - assembler
     - output elf files
     - make a linker step
+    - Ability to output a proper memory layout
+- VCPU
+    - Properly define the memory layout
+    - ROM/RAM area, Int-Vector table, etc...
+    - Raise exceptions
+        - Within the CPU using the Int-Vector table
+        - To the emulator

 - emulator
-    - accept elf files as executeables
+    - accept elf files as executables

 - syscall handling
 - consider adding 'elf' support in compiler (see: https://github.com/serge1/ELFIO